Nachtfeuer/concept-web-ui/README.md

 Also for myself I would like to have a - hopefully - quite nice example where technologies are combined in simple examples.

-With the intention of high quality using separation as much as possible, documentation of the source and this readme with all required information that anybody - including me - can take parts of the examples to use it for something else.
+With the intention of high quality I'm using separation as much as possible, documentation of the source and this readme with all required information that anybody - including me - can take parts of the examples to use it for something else.